 The power of value-at-risk lies in ints generality.
-Unlike market risk metrics such as the Greeks, duration and convexity, or beta, which are applicable to only certain asset categories or certain sources of market risk, value-at-risk is general.
+Unlike market risk metrics such as the Greeks, duration or beta, which are applicable to only certain asset categories or certain sources of market risk, value-at-risk is general.
 It is based on the probability distribution for a portfolio’s market value.
 All liquid assets have uncertain market values, which can be characterized with probability distributions.
 All sources of market risk contribute to those probability distributions.
 Being applicable to all liquid assets and encompassing, at least in theory, all sources of market risk, value-at-risk is a broad metric of market risk.

 The generality of value-at-risk poses a computational challenge.
 In order to measure market risk in a portfolio using value-at-risk, some means must be found for determining the probability distribution of that portfolio’s market value.
 Obviously, the more complex a portfolio is—the more asset categories and sources of market risk it is exposed to—the more challenging that task becomes.